aroario2003/cram/README.md

 # Time To Fix Scale

-The scale of the time to fix is based on the raw score and is used to calculate for the vulnerability score.
+The scale of the time to fix is based on the raw score and is used to calculate a multiplier for the vulnerability score.
 The time to fix also includes how long it would take to revamp a system with 5 as a base value and lower or higher based on resuming of operations.

 ## Multi-platform building